Practical kitchen-tested guides for freezing, reheating, substitutions and everyday meals.

 Rocky Road Candy Recipe: Easy Homemade Treat Everyone Loves

 If you’ve ever unwrapped a Rocky Road candy bar and wished you could enjoy that same crunchy, gooey, chocolatey goodness at home, you’re in the right place.
 Making Rocky Road candy from scratch is surprisingly easy—and you don’t need any fancy equipment.
 With just a few simple ingredients like chocolate, marshmallows, and peanuts, you can whip up a nostalgic treat that’s perfect for holidays, bake sales, or anytime you’re craving a quick dessert.
+In this guide, I’ll walk you through how to make Rocky Road candy step by step, plus share some tips to customize the recipe and answer common questions.

 What Is Rocky Road Candy?

 Rocky Road candy is a classic chocolate treat made with melted chocolate, mini marshmallows, and nuts (traditionally peanuts).
 Some variations include shredded coconut, dried fruit, or even graham crackers.
 The mix of crunchy, chewy, and creamy textures makes it one of the most loved homemade candies ever created.
+It’s believed to have originated in the United States in the early 1900s, and ever since then, the Rocky Road candy bar has been a favorite for both kids and adults.

 Ingredients You’ll Need